MethaneRain/Python/atmos-sci/radar/thredds/current-server/thredds-current.md

 ---

-## For the non-archived data, Level II and III data can be accessed for maybe a week(??) from the current date
+## For the non-archived data, Level II and III data can be accessed for maybe a month from the current date

 * Imports